d-stoianov/crypto-price-tracker/README.md

-# Crypto Price Tracker

-<img width="1510" alt="screenshot-1" src="https://github.com/d-stoianov/crypto-price-tracker/assets/29949314/fb198de4-86d6-4805-bca4-08d22a109686">
-<img width="1510" alt="screenshot-2" src="https://github.com/d-stoianov/crypto-price-tracker/assets/29949314/fbba4b3b-56a3-4483-8d53-d376d25919c7">

-This project is a React application for tracking cryptocurrency prices.
+# Frontend Coding Assesment

+This project is a Frontend coding assessment I completed during an interview process.
+The task was to build a cryptocurrency price tracker web application using an external API.
+The assessment was completed within a tight deadline of three days.

 The app fetches data from the CoinGecko API and displays it in an easy-to-use interface.
 Users can see a list of coins, view details about a specific coin, and pin their favorite coins for quick access.
 Pinned coins are saved to local storage, ensuring that preferences are retained even after refreshing the page.

-The app is deployed [here](https://crypto-price-tracker-snowy.vercel.app)
+The app is deployed [here](https://crypto-price-tracker-snowy.vercel.app).

+<img width="1510" alt="screenshot-1" src="https://github.com/d-stoianov/crypto-price-tracker/assets/29949314/fb198de4-86d6-4805-bca4-08d22a109686">
+<img width="1510" alt="screenshot-2" src="https://github.com/d-stoianov/crypto-price-tracker/assets/29949314/fbba4b3b-56a3-4483-8d53-d376d25919c7">

 ## Tech Stack